IntelCorgi/Threat_Actor_Tracking/Readme.md

 # Threat Actor Tracking

 Collected from open source reporting.
-Associated groups are pulled from [MITRE's helpful group overview.](https://attack.mitre.org/groups/)However, note that due to various factors such as visbility, methodology, and reporting guidelines that threat actor activity can overlap or have differences between "associated" threat actor names.
+Associated groups are pulled from [MITRE's helpful group overview.](https://attack.mitre.org/groups/) However, note that due to various factors such as visbility, methodology, and reporting guidelines that threat actor activity can overlap or have differences between "associated" threat actor names.

 Pull requests welcome!